I. German Patent

 The maximum protection term of a European patent is 20 years.

 A European patent application can be directly filed with the EPO, including filing application according to Paris Convention, e.g. filing the European patent application within 12 months after the filing date of a national patent application and claiming priority of the previous national patent application.

 Alternatively, a PCT application can enter the European phase within 31 months after the priority date of the (national) patent application forming the priority application.

 During the substantive examination, novelty, inventive step, unity, and clarity of the invention disclosed in the application are examined.
 Oral proceedings may be scheduled during the process of substantive examination.

-The EPO issues an intention to grant after a positive examination procedure, with a copy of the application document including specification, claims and figures which is allowed.
-The applicant is given four month time to pay for the grant fee and file the translation of the claims into the other two official languages if he is in agreement with the allowed text.
-The EPO will issue a decision to grant a European patent and a certificate.
+The EPO issues an intention to grant after a positive examination procedure, with a copy of the application documents (including the specification, claims and figures) as intended for grant.
+The applicant is given four month time to pay the grant fee and file the translation of the claims into the other two official languages if he agrees with the documents intended for grant.
+After these requirements are met, the EPO will issue a decision to grant a European patent and a certificate.

-If the applicant is not in agreement with the allowed text, he can choose to file an amended text as well as the reason of the amendment within the four months.
-If the EPO allows the amended text, the European patent will be granted.
-If not, the substantive examination will be restarted.
+If the applicant does not in agree with the documents intended for grant, he can choose to file amendeded documents as well as the reason for the amendments within the four months.
+If the EPO allows the amended documents, the European patent will be granted.
+If not, the application will be returned to substantive examination.

 4. Validation proceeding

 The European patent needs to be validated in the contracting states of interest within three months after the mention of the grant is published.
 Different contracting states have different validation requirements regarding translation and official fees.